 The latch gate is a part of the switchblade that goes over the blade and secures it safely.
 This part is also known as the mechanism or safety latch, as it prevents the blade from accidentally deploying.

 The pivot joint is the part of a folding knife that allows the blade to fold into the handle.
-On most knives, it is a screw pin that inserts through one end of a steel shaft (called a pivot bushing) inserted into the handle and threading into another bushing at the other side of the handle.
+On most knives, it is a screw pin that inserts through one end of a steel shaft (called a pivot bushing) into the handle and threads into another bushing at the other side of the handle.

 The safe handle is the part of a switchblade that automatically folds into place during the release of the blade.
 The safe handle is meant to prevent injury to the user.

 A “swedge” is a ground taper intentionally created by the grinding process to assist in the slicing ability of a blade.
 Swedges can appear on both sides of the knife, one side, or even neither (an actual double-edged dagger).

 The tang usually extends out of the handle, with prongs on either side so that a user can pull the blade out.
 When pressed down, the spring retracts the knife into the handle.